 He Celebrates With And Brags About Her

 When it came down to the end, I decided to keep pushing even though my contraction had passed.
 I cried when my daughter was finally out, from joy and relief, and my husband held back tears.
-It turns out that pushing had been so hard on me because my daughter came out with her hand next to her face (it's called compound presentation).
+It turns out that pushing had been so hard on me because my daughter came out with her hand next to her face (it's called

-My husband was so proud of me.
+so proud of me.
 As we recounted our birth story to and for our many visitors, he bragged about how great a job I'd done.
 It felt awesome.
 Your partner deserves some accolades because, well, she's just delivered a freaking human being into the world.
 Give her all the kudos.
 If you helped your partner feel better during this process, you've done your job.